Documentation

 Intelligence-driven methodology

-Every tool call is derived from what prior steps revealed.
-WhatWeb detects Django β†’ Gobuster uses Python extensions, not PHP.
-Nmap finds port 21 β†’ ftp_check fires.
+Every step is driven by what earlier steps discovered.
+WhatWeb detects Django β†’ Gobuster uses Python file extensions, not PHP.
+Nmap finds port 21 β†’ FTP check fires.
 Subdomain enum finds admin.example.com β†’ Nmap prioritises that host.
 Nmap finds Apache 2.4.49 β†’ SearchSploit searches that exact string.
+The agent reads its own prior findings and reasons from them β€” it does not run a fixed checklist.

 Section 13